Law Firm

 What else gets covered by this 5-year grace period?

-Existing companies have until the 31st of December 2026 to secure at least 30% of key personnel from EU countries.
+Existing companies have until December 31st, 2026, to secure at least 30% of key personnel from EU countries.

-There is a family reunification process for family members of third-country national key personnel.
+There is a family reunification process for third-country national key personnel's family members.

-The eligible family members (that is, the family members that can join the sponsor) are spouses, children and other children in the custody of the sponsor.
-The marriage must have taken place at least one year before the submission of the application.
+Eligible family members (family members who can join the sponsor) are spouses, children, and other children in the sponsor's custody.
+The marriage must have occurred at least one year before the application submission.

-If a family member does not qualify for family reunification (for example, a spouse of less than a year) they can apply for the temporary residence permit of a dependent visitor.
+If a family member does not qualify for family reunification (for example, a spouse who has been married for less than a year), they can apply for the temporary residence permit of a dependent visitor.

-Support staff is allowed provided, first, there is a duly stamped and validated employment agreement and, second, third-country national support personnel does not exceed 30% of the whole support personnel.
-The work permits are granted for up to 3 years.
+Support staff is allowed if there is a duly stamped and validated employment agreement, and third-country national support personnel do not exceed 30% of the total support personnel.
+Work permits are granted for up to 3 years.

-* The market test requirement is the stamped employment contract from the department of labor.
-The department “stamps” a contract when the employer shows that they are hiring a third-country national because they have not been able to find a local employee.
-The employer must first publish the vacant posts in the local press and get no positive response (copies of the announcement need to be handed in with the application).
+* The market test requirement is the stamped employment contract from the Department of Labour.
+The department “stamps” a contract when the employer shows that they are hiring a third-country national because they have not found a local employee.
+The employer must publish the vacant posts in the local press and receive no positive response (copies of the announcement must be handed in with the application).
 This requirement will no longer apply to key personnel and their spouses.

-The scheme of tax incentives was updated on 20 July 2022.
+The tax incentive scheme was updated on 20 July 2022.
 The updates are part of the Cyprus Long Term Vision 2035, as outlined by Minister of Finance Constantinos Petrides in Dubai on 24 February 2022.

 This last exemption was introduced in July 2022 and incorporated into the Cyprus Income Tax Law (ITL) Article 9(1)(d).
 It applies to:

 Research and development must be within the types recognised by international accounting standards.
-ACCA (the association of chartered certified accountants) defines research as original and planned investigation, undertaken with the prospect of gaining new scientific/ technical knowledge and understanding.
-Development is the application of research findings/ knowledge to a plan or design to produce new or improved materials, products, systems and so on.
+ACCA (the Association of Chartered Certified Accountants) defines research as an original and planned investigation undertaken to gain new scientific/ technical knowledge and understanding.
+Development is the application of research findings/ knowledge to a plan or design to produce new or improved materials, products, systems, and so on.

 Popular services